The-DevNinja/navColor.js/README.md

 ## how to configure

-when you pasted the code above in your html file.

 ### where should I paste the *function()*?

 you need to add this function to your `<script>` tag, or in your `.js` javascript file.